Bucks County’s Victoria Schade uses her powers of puppy persuasion to get the dogs of the “Puppy Bowl” ready for action.

 “He came from a family of entrepreneurs,” Schade said.
 “He understood the impulse and the drive.”

 “It’s something I wish more people knew about,” Schade said.
-“It’s a beach read, but I’m using it as a way to educate people about what veterinarians go through.
+“It’s a beach read, but I used it as a way to educate people about what veterinarians go through.
 It’s not just the rigors of the job.
 It’s that the pet owners are not always as kind and patient as we can be to these people who are giving their all.”

 The greatest reward in working with dogs for Schade has been strengthening the relationships between people and their dogs.
 While she regularly interacts with dogs for a living, Schade stressed that turning her passion into a career has required plenty of hard work that doesn’t involve playing with furry, four-legged friends.